-VOI 161 Class Voice I 1 Hour
+VOI 161 Class Voice I

 Class instruction in singing with emphasis on basic techniques.
 Intended for elective students.
-Students wishing to enroll in VOI 101 or VOI 301 must first successfully complete VOI 101 and VOI 162.
+Students wishing to enroll in VOI 101 or VOI 301 must first successfully complete VOI 101 and VOI 162, unless waiver of the prerequisite is granted by the applied instructor and course instructor.

-VOI 162 Class Voice II 1 Hour
+VOI 162 Class Voice II